LIFEHUBBER

 CoMoVi is a framework for co-generating 3D human motion and realistic videos, with the official materials centered on motion-conditioned video generation and related training workflows.

 The project presents CoMoVi as a system that links human-motion generation and video generation rather than treating them as fully separate tasks.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is